wp-plugins/utubevideo-gallery/readme.txt

 There is an option called Display Type in each gallery's settings; set it to Just Videos.

-= How big of a playlist can I add to an album at a time? =
+= How big of a playlist can I add to an album at once? =

 Do to programming constraints and such it seems around 80 videos is the limit, but you will have to experiment to find what works best for you.

-= What should I do if my thumbnails are not displaying? =

-If your thumbnails are not displaying or if you are getting a image editor error you can check the "Load Thumbnails from YouTube" in the settings to load thumbnails directly from YouTube.
-However all thumbnails will be rectangular when using this option; square thumbnails will be ignored.

 = What if my Permalink Status is NOT Ok? =